Wolfgang Thierse

 Wolfgang Thierse ([ˈvɔlfɡaŋ ˈtiːɐ̯zə]; born 22 October 1943) is a German politician of the Social Democratic Party (SPD).
-He served as the 11th President of the Bundestag from 1998 to 2005.
+He served as the 11th president of the Bundestag from 1998 to 2005.

 Early life and career

 Thierse was born in Breslau (Wrocław in present-day Poland).
 He is a Roman Catholic and grew up in East Germany.
-After his A-levels he first worked as a typesetter in Weimar.
-Then he studied German language and literature at Humboldt University in Berlin, where he was an active member of the Catholic Student Community.
+After his Abitur, he first worked as a typesetter in Weimar and then studied the German language and literature at Humboldt University, in Berlin, where he was an active member of the Catholic Student Community.
 He also became a research assistant in the university's Department of Cultural Theory / Aesthetics.
 In 1975–76 he was employed by the Ministry of Culture of the German Democratic Republic.
 But when he joined the protests against the expulsion of singer-songwriter and dissident Wolf Biermann from the GDR he lost his job.

-From 1977 to 1990 Thierse worked as a research assistant at the Central Institute of the History of Literature in the Academy of Arts and Sciences of the GDR.
+From 1977 to 1990, Thierse worked as a research assistant at the Central Institute of the History of Literature in the Academy of Arts and Sciences of the GDR.
 He was one of the editors of the "Historical Dictionary of Aesthetic Concepts".

 Early political career

 Although his father had been a member of the Centre Party in the Weimar Republic and later of the Christian Democratic Union (East Germany), Wolfgang Thierse did not belong to any political party before 1990.
 That did not mean that he was not interested in politics.
-His father regularly listened to the West Berlin radio station RIAS, so Wolfgang had a chance to hear speeches from debates in the West German parliament.
+His father regularly listened to the West Berlin radio station RIAS and so Wolfgang had a chance to hear speeches from debates in the West German parliament.
 He was particularly impressed by Carlo Schmid, Herbert Wehner, and later Willy Brandt.

 In October 1989, Thierse joined the opposition group New Forum and in January 1990 the Social Democratic Party in the GDR, whose leader he became in June.
 In August 1990, under Thierse's leadership, the East German Social Democratic Party quit the governing coalition, apparently denying the coalition, which was led by Christian Democrats, a ruling majority.

-With regard to German reunification Thierse was in favour of a gradual process, but he realized soon that the majority of the population of the GDR wanted to join the West German state as quickly as possible.
+With regard to German reunification, Thierse was in favour of a gradual process, but he realised soon that the majority of the population of the GDR wanted to join the West German state as quickly as possible.

-When the East German SPD merged with the West German SPD Thierse became the SPD's deputy leader, an office he held until 2005.
+When the East German SPD merged with the West German SPD, Thierse became the SPD's deputy leader, an office he held until 2005.
 Until 2009 he belonged to the SPD's national executive.
 He also belonged to various party commissions, which dealt with subjects like the party's basic values, or the special problems of East Germany.
 He was elected as a member of the East German parliament in 1990.